trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

     - ``bigint``
     - The data file size
   * - ``column_sizes``
-    - ``map(integer, bigint)``
+    - ``map(varchar, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding size in the file
+    - Mapping between the Iceberg qualified field name and its corresponding size in the file
   * - ``value_counts``
-    - ``map(integer, bigint)``
+    - ``map(varchar, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding count of entries in the file
+    - Mapping between the Iceberg qualified field name and its corresponding count of entries in the file
   * - ``null_value_counts``
-    - ``map(integer, bigint)``
+    - ``map(varchar, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding count of ``NULL`` values in the file
+    - Mapping between the Iceberg qualified field name and its corresponding count of ``NULL`` values in the file
   * - ``nan_value_counts``
-    - ``map(integer, bigint)``
+    - ``map(varchar, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding count of non numerical values in the file
+    - Mapping between the Iceberg qualified field name and its corresponding count of non numerical values in the file
   * - ``lower_bounds``
-    - ``map(integer, bigint)``
+    - ``map(varchar, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding lower bound in the file
+    - Mapping between the Iceberg qualified field name and its corresponding lower bound in the file
   * - ``upper_bounds``
-    - ``map(integer, bigint)``
+    - ``map(varchar, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding upper bound in the file
+    - Mapping between the Iceberg qualified field name and its corresponding upper bound in the file
   * - ``key_metadata``
     - ``varbinary``
     - Metadata about the encryption key used to encrypt this file, if applicable